octoai/site/README.md

-# Octo.ai site
+# Octo site

-This is the bootstrap based hand-coded site for Octo.ai.
+This is the bootstrap based hand-coded site for Octo.

 if you feel the design is not upto scratch, feel free to suggest or actually help us push a new one out.